 Findings 1: VA is dependent on DoD to identify, in a timely manner, environmental hazards and service members who were potentially exposed to those hazards.
-VA and DoD already collaborate through the Deployment Health Working Group (DHWG).
+VA works closely with DoD to facilitate timely notification by DoD of potential environmental exposures.
+VA coordinates with DoD through the Deployment Health Working Group (DHWG) to obtain data on environmental exposures, including environmental monitoring results, exposure-related documentation, and biomonitoring results.
+VA will also work closely with the Armed Forces Health Surveillance Center and the DoD Deployment Health Research Center to ensure VA and DoD are effectively coordinating their respective exposure-related epidemiological studies to enable identification of medical conditions manifesting themselves after separation from service.
 An overarching memorandum of understanding (MOU) exists between DoD and VA.
-It will be used to guide the development of a specific procedure, to which DoD and VA will agree, for the transfer of names, contact information, and other data elements of those potentially exposed to environmental hazards.
-VA would use this information to notify the Veteran of potential exposures, to monitor their long term health, and to inform Veterans about their options regarding additional follow-up.
-DoD and VA need to develop a policy and procedure to adequately preserve Veterans' privacy and ensure the security for this data while the data is gathered, used, and stored.
-A subcommittee to the DHWG will be formed and will be responsible for the development of recommendations for policy and procedures.
+It will be used to guide the development of a Data Transfer Agreement, to which DoD and VA will agree, for the transfer of names, contact information, and other data elements of those potentially exposed to environmental hazards.
+VA would use this information to notify the Veteran of potential exposures, to monitor their long term health, and to inform Veterans about their options regarding additional follow-up as appropriate.
+DoD and VA need to develop a policy and procedure to adequately preserve Veterans' privacy and ensure the security for this data while the data are gathered, used, and stored.

-Recommendations 1: Coordinate with DoD through the Deployment Health Working Group (DHWG) and establish the appropriate mechanisms (functional, technical and legal) to transfer data to the VA related to environmental exposures, including environmental monitoring results, exposure-related documentation, and biomonitoring results.
+Recommendations 1: VA will coordinate with DoD to ensure both departments provide guidance and membership to the Deployment Health Working Group committed to the goals of this report.
+Such coordination will establish the appropriate mechanisms (functional, technical and legal) to transfer data to the VA related to environmental exposures, including environmental monitoring results, exposure-related documentation, and biomonitoring results.
 Strategies to improve future DoD/VA data sharing include:

-- Use of a DoD/VA MOU, or other appropriate mechanism, to institutionalize processes. - Timely VA notification of potential environmental exposures. - By-name data transfer of potentially exposed personnel, if available. - Follow-up potential environmental exposures to identify health-related sequelae. - The Deployment Health Working Group should provide regular progress reports on data sharing efforts to the VA/DoD Health Executive Council. - Work closely with the Armed Forces Health Surveillance Center and the DoD Deployment Health Research Center to ensure VA and DoD are effectively coordinating their respective exposure-related epidemiological studies to enable identification of medical conditions manifesting themselves after separation from service. - Establish partnerships with the DoD-VA Interagency Program Office and VA and DoD CIO organizations to expedite development of data capture into the Virtual Lifetime Electronic Record effort, to include occupational and environmental monitoring data (including data on chemical, biological, radiological, and nuclear exposures) and related exposure data. - Develop proposals for a joint effort between VA and DoD to create a technological framework and to develop the systems necessary to meet the requirements of Presidential Review Directive-5 to create individual longitudinal exposure records. - Develop an agreement with the Department of Health and Human Services and provide resources to establish a framework for sharing monitoring and exposurerelated data into the National Health Information Network.
+- Use of a DoD/VA MOU, and a Data Transfer Agreement, to institutionalize processes. - Timely VA notification of potential environmental exposures. - By-name data transfer of potentially exposed personnel, if available. - Follow-up potential environmental exposures to identify health-related sequelae. - The Deployment Health Working Group should provide regular progress reports on data sharing efforts to the VA/DoD Health Executive Council. - Work closely with the Armed Forces Health Surveillance Center and the DoD Deployment Health Research Center to ensure VA and DoD are effectively coordinating their respective exposure-related epidemiological studies to enable identification of medical conditions manifesting themselves after separation from service. - Establish partnerships with the DoD-VA Interagency Program Office and VA and DoD CIO organizations to expedite development of data capture into the Virtual Lifetime Electronic Record effort, to include occupational and environmental monitoring data (including data on chemical, biological, radiological, and nuclear exposures) and related exposure data. - Develop proposals for a joint effort between VA and DoD to create a technological framework and to develop the systems necessary to meet the requirements of Presidential Review Directive-5 to create individual longitudinal exposure records. - Develop an agreement with the Department of Health and Human Services and provide resources to establish a framework for sharing monitoring and exposure-related data into the National Health Information Network.